 What about physical healing?
 God’s promise in the psalm above is that He “heals all” our diseases.
 While on earth 2,000 years ago Jesus “healed all the sick,” the Bible says.
 And He is “the same yesterday and today and forever” (Hebrews 13:8).
 To those who believe that Jesus can heal and is willing to heal them, you too can “praise the Lord … who heals all your diseases.”

-My late wife went on to her heavenly reward after 38 years of our marriage.
+My late wife went on to her heavenly reward after 38 years of our blessed and happy marriage.
 For our first six years, she had suffered from a medically diagnosed infertility problem.
 Then God supernaturally healed her, and she bore us four children, all now adults and who have given us 12 grandchildren.
 I thank God that He is both able and willing to “heal all” our diseases and infirmities.

 Is Jesus your Lord?
 Then every problem or troubling issue you have is under His control.
 Why?
 Because He is Lord of all!
 Receive Jesus into your life through sincere faith and repentance from sin, and He will begin to reign in your life in wonderful ways, because He loves you and wishes the best for you.